 The City shall provide an additional two and one-half percent (2.5%) of base pay to supervisory employees (Sergeants and Lead Dispatcher) who possess the Supervisory POST Certificate.
 This two and one-half percent (2.5%) shall be in addition to the seven and one-half percent (7.5%) specified above.

-11.2 Education Pay for Crisis Intervention Training Pay and Anti-Bias Training Pay
+10.2 Crisis Intervention Training Pay

 Employees shall receive one percent (1%) of base pay for completing the Crisis Intervention Training Program (CIT).